-The Department of the Chief Minister provides whole-of-government leadership in a range of portfolio areas that contribute to the safety and security of Territorians.
+The Department of the Chief Minister & Cabinet provides whole-of-government leadership in a range of portfolio areas that contribute to the safety and security of Territorians.

 - fuel security.

-The Department of the Chief Minister leads the development of counter terrorism policy in conjunction with the Northern Territory Police.
+The Department of the Chief Minister & Cabinet leads the development of counter terrorism policy in conjunction with the Northern Territory Police.

-In a major crisis DCM will establish the the Territory Crisis Coordination Centre to support members of executive government.
+In a major crisis, CMC will establish the Territory Crisis Coordination Centre to support members of executive government.